blueyed/pytest/doc/en/warnings.rst

 When a warning matches more than one option in the list, the action for the last matching option is performed.

-Both ``-W`` command-line option and ``filterwarnings`` ini option are based on Python's own `-W option`_ and `warnings.simplefilter`_, so please refer to those sections in the Python documentation for other examples and advanced usage.
+Both the ``-W`` command-line option and the ``filterwarnings`` ini option are based on Python's own :option:`-W option <python:-W>` and :func:`python:warnings.simplefilter`.
+Please refer to those sections in the Python documentation for other examples and advanced usage.

 .. _`filterwarnings`:

 ``@pytest.mark.filterwarnings``
 -------------------------------

 You can use the ``@pytest.mark.filterwarnings`` to add warning filters to specific test items, allowing you to have finer control of which warnings should be captured at test, class or